TadeoDGAguilar/PBHBeta/docs/index.md

 This code has only been tested in Python version 3.9, and we highly recommend testing it in versions higher than this (Python 3.x and above).
 ```

 The GitHub repository and PyPI package for PBHBeta contain the basic libraries required to run `PBHBeta`.
-However, these dependencies need to be imported into the notebook or console for the functions to be available, see and [requeriments](../Requeriments.md) and [installation](../Installation.md) sections.
+However, these dependencies need to be imported into the notebook or console for the functions to be available, see the [requeriments](../Requeriments.md) and [installation](../Installation.md) sections.

 # How to cite us